What Exactly is a Dental Implant?

 Why Not Bridges or Dentures?

 Bridges and dentures may be much cheaper in the short-term, but that means the burden of long-term costs are shifted onto you and your dental health later on down the road.
-There are a handful of concrete, health-conscious reasons why dentists and oral surgeons are starting to recommend bridges and dentures less and less:
+There is a handful of concrete, health-conscious reasons why dentists and oral surgeons are starting to recommend bridges and dentures less and less:

 - They Hurt Other Nearby Teeth – When a bridge or denture is placed in your mouth, neighboring teeth must be shaved down or cut in order to accommodate the new attachment.
 This leaves enamel exposed, which weakens your teeth and makes them much more sensitive over time.
 Not to mention, every time you go to get your dentures or bridges replaced the process must happen again, resulting in the chipping away and softening of the surrounding teeth over time.